 How to use YouTube for business

-YouTube is one of the most popular social media sites in the world.
+YouTube is one of the world’s most popular social media sites.
 But how can businesses use the site as part of their social media strategy?
-Learn how here
+Learn everything you need to know here

-Founded in 2005, YouTube is a social media site that allows users to upload, share and comment on video content.
+YouTube was founded in 2005, and is essentially the undisputed home of online video – a sprawling social media site that allows users to upload, share, and comment on video content.

 We’re going to focus on using YouTube for business specifically.
-If you’re looking for more general information on using social media and managing it effectively in a small business, head over to this page to find out why small businesses need social media management.
+If you’re looking for more general information on using social media and managing it effectively in a small business, then check out why small businesses need social media management.

 In this article, we’ll cover:

 You can skip to the section that you want to read about the most, or scroll down to read the whole article.